Why I Chose Vulnerability Over Pretending to be Strong

 c.
 The most important lesson I learnt after opening up about my anxiety is that there is immense scope for improvement.
 By improvement I mean building on my personality, my strengths, my passion and my skills.

-When I did pretend in the past that everything was going good in my life, I got used to that feeling and did not find the need to improve myself or change myself.
-But now that I have accepted my anxiety and my vulnerabilities, I have gone back to my roots of who I am and now I know where I stand.
-Now I see the need to improve myself in a way that would really help me progress and make me a better person from different perspectives.
+Pretending that everything was going good in my life meant I got used to that feeling and did not find the need to improve myself or to exhibit certain positive traits or skills that were buried deep within me under layers of negative and destructive self-conditioning.
+But now that I have accepted my anxiety and my vulnerabilities, I have gone back to my roots of who I am and know where I stand.
+Now I see the need to improve myself in a way that would really help me progress and make me a better person in various aspects of life.

 What I am learning right now is that our vulnerabilities, our fears and our insecurities teach us a lot.
 They give us a chance to build our character when we accept and face them.
 For over two decades I kept running away from my fears and that only made me a weak person who couldn’t face the challenges life was throwing at me.